Are financial planners in demand?

 There are some interesting trends in terms of financial advice business, too.
 For example, millennial uptake of financial planning services is on the rise, especially as many young people seek expert advice to pursue big goals like home ownership.
 Many sole practitioners have tailored their practice to younger clients.
 They’re seeking to form long term client relationships as clients build wealth over time, rather than going exclusively for clients such as established UHNWI (ultra high net worth individuals).
 It’s entirely possible that these types of small, personalised practices will grow faster than institutional planning services as a proportion of the industry.

 As for official stats, the government projections on financial planning as a profession say it’s set to grow by 7.2% in the five years from 2019 to 2024.
 That’s an encouraging number for anyone considering entering the profession as it goes through regulatory changes.

 - You don’t even need to be a registered financial planner to ride the wave that is the advice industry.
 There are tons of other pathways that a financial planning qualification can take you on, including:

 - Practice management

 The Monarch Institute Diploma of Financial Planning is a great starting point for anyone who’s keen to get in to this dynamic industry, but doesn’t want to over invest or limit their opportunities.
+This course currently isn’t accepting enrolments, but our brand new Advanced Diploma of Paraplanning is a great choice for anyone looking to get into the financial services industry.
 We offer great pathways to University of New England courses, as well as expert mentorship for other career options.
 Check out the course page today.